-Deliciously succulent pulled chicken is smothered in an easy homemade barbecue sauce and cooked in a slow oven for several hours.
+Delicious, succulent pulled chicken is smothered in a tasty homemade barbecue sauce and cooked in a slow oven for several hours.

-The homemade barbecue sauce is far healthier than store-bought sauces and very easy to make, but you can obviously use any bbq sauce that you like.
+Add some bbq sauce, and you’re in for a real treat.
+The homemade barbecue sauce I use here is delicious and very easy to make, but you can obviously use any bbq sauce that you like.

 The ingredients you’ll need